cdixi001/IntroToIndianClassicalMusic/README.md

 ## Assignments/Reading
 Practice 2 hours/week.
-Various recordings and videos online will be assigned for students to understand the various dimensions of Indian Classical Music.
+Various recordings and videos online are assigned for students to understand the various dimensions of Indian Classical Music.
-Some reading will be assigned from The Raga Guide by Joep Bor and Music in North India by George E. Ruckert.
+Some reading assigned from The Raga Guide by Joep Bor and Music in North India by George E. Ruckert.
-Materials will be provided.
+Materials are provided.

 ## Tests/Projects
-The final will be a final group performance which students will prepare for inside and outside the classroom demonstrating musical and theoretical knowledge.
+The final is a group performance which students prepare for inside and outside the classroom, demonstrating musical and theoretical knowledge.
-Each student will have an individual role in the group performance.
+Each student has an individual role in the group performance.

 ## Grading
 Attendance – 30%